d2l-ai/d2l-en/chapter_introduction/index.md

-and abstract categories) may be too complicated, requiring thousands or millions of computations that are beyond our conscious understanding
-(even if our eyes manage the task effortlessly).
+and abstract categories) may be too complicated, requiring thousands or millions of computations that are beyond our conscious understanding even if our eyes manage the task effortlessly.
-ML is the study of powerful
-techniques that can *learn* from *experience*.
+*Machine learning* is the study of powerful techniques that can learn from experience.
-As an ML algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, its performance improves.
+As an machine learning algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, its performance improves.
-Contrast this with our deterministic e-commerce platform, which performs according to the same business logic, no matter how much experience accrues, until the developers themselves *learn* and decide that it is time to update the software.
+Contrast this with our deterministic e-commerce platform, which performs according to the same business logic, no matter how much experience accrues, until the developers themselves learn and decide that it is time to update the software.
 In this book, we will teach you the fundamentals of machine learning, and focus in particular on deep learning, a powerful set of techniques